AlphaGit/alphas-manifesto-blog/_posts/2017-11-11-worklogger.md

 ### Inputs

 Inputs are where the worklogs originate from.
 After all, you need to start somewhere, right?
 It might be a JIRA worklog, a timetracker output file, or a manual input.
-I currently use <a href="https://blog.alphasmanifesto.com/2015/05/19/my-time-tracker-google-calendar/">Google Calendar as my timetracker</a>, and that is supported too.
+I currently use [Google Calendar as my timetracker](https://blog.alphasmanifesto.com/2015/05/19/my-time-tracker-google-calendar/), and that is supported too.

 Currently supported: